-You will be provided with a box to enter in your custom subject line.
-We recommend including your company name, website, or related information that subscribers can familiarize themselves with who they are confirming this message from.
+You can enter your custom subject line here: We recommend including your company or website name and any related information that subscribers can use to recognize who they are confirming this message from.
 You can also use the subscriber's name from the personalization drop down menu provided.

 Try to answer those three questions mentioned above all in your subject line.
 In this case:

-Who is the message coming from? - Pasta Marco (This is the name of the website in question.)
+Who is the message coming from? - (This is the name of the website in question.)

-Why Was the Message Sent? - Email Club Membership (This is what they signed up for on the website.)
+Why Was the Message Sent? - (This is what they signed up for on the website.)

 What Needs to Be Done With the Message? - You need to Activate Your membership (other good phrases here include Confirm Your Subscription or Response Required).